William MacCormac: Later life

 In February 1901, he was appointed honorary sergeant-surgeon to the new King Edward VII, and in June 1901 he received an honorary doctorate (LL.D) from the University of Glasgow.
 But, during 1898 he had suffered from prolonged illness and perhaps too much strain on his strength, for he died on 4 December 1901, somewhat suddenly at Bath.
 He is buried with his wife, Katherine Maria MacCormac, at Kensal Green Cemetery, London.

 Personal life and family

-In 1861, he married Katherine Maria Charters (1835–1923), daughter of John Charters of Belfast.
+In 1861, MacCormac married Katherine Maria Charters (1835–1923), daughter of John Charters of Belfast.
 Although MacCormac had no issue from this union, he had numerous distinguished relatives.
 MacCormac's nephew, Dr. Henry MacCormac (1879 – 12 December 1950), was a successful dermatologist and the father of Sir Richard MacCormac, a notable modernist architect and the founder of MJP Architects.

-Dr. William MacCormac was also the uncle of Sierra Leonean physician, Dr. John Farrell Easmon.
+MacCormac was also the uncle of Sierra Leonean physician, Dr. John Farrell Easmon.
 When MacCormac served as a house surgeon to Queen Victoria, he invited Easmon to serve as his understudy due to the latter's distinguished academic career.
 However, Easmon turned down MacCormac's offer and position, and instead chose to serve as a medical doctor in Freetown, Sierra Leone, and the Gold Coast.
 Easmon was eventually promoted to the position of Chief Medical Officer of the Gold Coast in 1893.